PedroMartelleto/Generative-DL-Seminars/README.md

 # Generative DL Seminars

 Jupyter notebooks used to present two seminars about generative deep learning models to my research colleagues from USP Municípios.
 The project, led by professor [Luis Gustavo Nonato](https://sites.icmc.usp.br/gnonato/), analyzes crime patterns at urban settings.
-The notebooks have been edited to serve as 'slides'.
+The notebooks have been edited to serve as slides.
 [Original code from the book "Generative Deep Learning" by David Foster.](https://github.com/davidADSP/GDL_code)

 ## Summary